SysKitTeam/docs-point/integrations/examples/jira-example.md

 ![Jira Workflow](../../.gitbook/assets/jira-example-workflow.png)

-### Automations
+### Automation

-The final step of setting up Jira to work with Syskit Point is to configure the automation to call the Syskit Point Provisioning API and initiate provisioning.
+The final step of setting up Jira to work with Syskit Point is configuring the automation to call the Syskit Point Provisioning API and initiate provisioning.

-Jira allows for a fully no-code solution to be implemented, and the solution is very simple but make sure you follow all the steps outlined in this article for solution to work properly.
+Jira allows for a fully no-code solution to be implemented, and the solution is very simple, but make sure you follow all the steps outlined in this article for the solution to work properly.

 Create a new automation in your project.

 * The **automation triggers** when issues transition to the **Approved state (1)**
 * Configure variables that will be used in the following steps:
-  * Add them as automation variables and hardcode the value you obtained in the Prerequisite steps of this article.
+  * Add them as automation variables and hardcode the values you obtained in the Prerequisite steps of this article.
     * **clientId (2)**
     * **clientSecret (3)**
     * **scope (4)**